-Dynamic Land Ecosystem Model (DLEM) estimates of nitrogen inputs impact on global terrestrial major greenhouse gases (N2O, CO2, CH4) exchange and the transfer of nitrogen from land to water for the years 1970 and 2010
+Dynamic Land Ecosystem Model (DLEM) estimates of nitrogen inputs impact on global terrestrial major greenhouse gases (N2O, CO2, CH4) exchange in 2010

 Download/Access